 The Linux CSA application interface library allows software applications to manipulate and obtain status about Linux CSA accounting methods.
-For more information, see " Linux CSA Application Interface Library" on page 56 and "Linux CSA Application Interface Library" on page 181.
+For more information, see " Linux CSA Application Interface Library" on page 56 and "Linux CSA Application Interface Library" on page 179.

-Note: CSA has been updated for the SGI ProPack 5 release.
-The CSA-3.0.0 version is a major cleanup of CSA and removes unsupported CSA record types, simplifies the /etc/csa.conf configuration file, and makes changes to header files.
+Note: The CSA-3.0.0 version (or later) is a major cleanup of CSA and removes unsupported CSA record types, simplifies the /etc/csa.conf configuration file, and makes changes to header files.
 As a result of these changes, all user applications need to be recompiled.
 CSA-3.0.0 still supports accounting data files created in earlier version; however, CSA utilities from earlier releases can not read accounting data files created by CSA-3.0.0 and later.